top of page

 In less than a year, the ASPCR has attracted over 50 members, and is now a family of over 60 members from across Asia.
 During the 19th IPCC in 2005, the ASPCR was officially admitted to the International Federation of Pigment Cell Societies (IFPCS) and joins the three other established societies: European(ESPCR), Pan-American (PASPCR) and Japanese (JSPCR).

 The ASPCR plans to focus on pigmentary disorders more unique, prevalent or problematic to Asian patients, both at the laboratory and clinical levels and the meetings organized by the ASPCR will reflect this aim.
-The second ASPCR Conference on ‘New horizons in Pigment Cell Research and Pigmentary Disorders in Asia’ will be held in Singapore, from 6 to 8 July 2007, with many world leaders in pigment cell research expected to address this meeting.
-A meeting focusing on Vitiligo will be held in Chandigarh, India in November 2006, under the auspices of the ASPCR.
-In addition, the ASPCR circulates an electronic ASPCR bulletin (Asian Pigment Bulletin) to its members quarterly and plans to provide a limited number of travel awards to encourage deserving members to participate in the IPCC and ASPCR conferences.
+The second ASPCR Conference on ‘New horizons in Pigment Cell Research and Pigmentary Disorders in Asia’ was held in Singapore, from 6 to 8 July 2007, with many world leaders in pigment cell research expected to address this meeting.
+A meeting focusing on Vitiligo was held in Chandigarh, India in November 2006, under the auspices of the ASPCR.
+In addition, the ASPCR starts circulating an electronic ASPCR bulletin (Asian Pigment Bulletin) to its members quarterly and plans to provide a limited number of travel awards to encourage deserving members to participate in the IPCC and ASPCR conferences.
 The ASPCR also facilitates learning/training opportunities at centres of excellence for its members.
-We are grateful to the Editor of Pigment Cell Research and to Blackwell Publishers for offering a very attractive subscription rate of $65 per year for the journal Pigment Cell Research, for the ASPCR members for a period of 2 years.

 The ASPCR journey to excellence in pigment cell research and relevant translational research has begun.
 This young society would welcome academic and research exchanges and collaborations from the members of the established pigment cell societies to raise the standard of pigment cell research and clinical research on pigmentary disorders across Asia.
 Going by the interest shown by the clinicians and scientists across Asia, it appears that we are heading towards that goal.